Escarpment Track

-The Escarpment Track is a 10 km hiking track between Pukerua Bay and Paekākāriki in the Wellington region of New Zealand.
+The Escarpment Track is a 10 km hiking track between Pukerua Bay and Paekākāriki in the northern part of the Wellington region of New Zealand.
 It forms part of the 3000 km Te Araroa trail from Cape Reinga to Bluff.
 The track climbs to approximately 215 m above sea level, along a narrow route formed along a steep coastal escarpment.
 It overlooks a section of State Highway 59 known as Centennial Highway, and the North–South Junction section of the Kāpiti Line and the North Island Main Trunk railway line.

 Track description

-The track can be walked in either direction.
-It is mostly single track, narrow and steep in many places, with significant drop-offs.
+The track can be walked in either direction, with walking access available from the Pukerua Bay and Paekākāriki railway stations.
+The trail is mostly single track, narrow and steep in many places, with significant drop-offs.
 The surrounding terrain is mostly covered in low growing vegetation, but there are some sections of taller vegetation and remnants of kohekohe forest.

 The track includes approximately 500 m of formed staircases, with around 1,200 steps and two 40 m suspension bridges.

 At the northern end of the trail near Paekākāriki, there is an old quarry that is now the site of a lizard habitat restoration project.